All About Election Commission of India’s Model Code of Conduct

 • Subsequently, the Commission had constituted many committees to review the code and is being updated ever since.

-Announcement of the Code
+Announcement of the Model Code of Conduct

 • After a series of legal battles and delegations with the governmetn, a definitive view regarding the coming into effect of the code came out.
 I